OSVR/OSVR-Specs-and-Proposals/Interface Class Specifications/Locomotion/InterfaceSpec-Locomotion.md

 - Is it correct to limit this class to the 2D ground plane?
 - Coordinate system: world coordinates have `x` to the user's right and `z` pointing "backwards".
 OK to ask for data in this format?

+Comments:
+* Limiting to 2D ground plane should be enough.
+Ground collision detection in the game accounts for vertical movement.
+If there will be feedback from the game to the locomotion device this is a separate task.
+* What is the rationale of having 'z' pointing backwards?

 ![Coordinates top view](User in World Coordinates - top view.png)

 ![Coordinates behind view](User in World Coordinates from behind-left.png)